Mons railway station

 Mons railway station (Gare de Mons; Station Bergen) (Note: Officially Mons (Mons; Bergen)) is a railway station in Mons, Hainaut, Belgium.
 The station opened on 19 December 1841 on railway lines 96, 97 and 118.
 The train services are operated by the National Railway Company of Belgium (SNCB/NMBS).

 The station was served by a daily Thalys high-speed rail service to Paris between 1998 and 31 March 2015.

 History

 First station (1841–1874)

 The first station in Mons was opened on 19 December 1841.
 The inauguration of the first railway line in Belgium between Brussels and Mechelen dates back to 1835.
-King Leopold I and the Belgian Government pushed the railways to develop, to cross the Belgian borders.
+King Leopold I and the Belgian government promoted railway development to extend the network across the Belgium's borders.
 In Hainaut, a huge network of industrial lines was created.
 The main lines, both state and private, approached Mons.
 The original building, inaugurated in 1842, was located on the current site of the Place Léopold.
 The exponential evolution of the railway very quickly rendered the first station insufficient, and 30 years after its construction, it was replaced by a new one.